askmike/gekko/docs/Backtesting.md

 ## Configure

-In your config set the `backtest.daterange` properties to the daterange you would like to backtest against.
+In your config set the `backtest.daterange` to `scan`.
+This will force Gekko to scan the local database to figure out what dataranges are available.
+If you already know exactly what  daterange you would like to backtest against, you can set the `backtest.daterange` directly.

 ## Run